 The B.S. degree allows students to tailor their major to meet their career needs; students will choose one of three options available under the major: apparel design, interior design and design management.
 The apparel design major is a four year program with a redesigned curricular that has an emphasis on outdoor and performance wear with an integration of business principles.
 Graduates learn about the apparel industry that dominates the Pacific Northwest.
 All students follow the common design core program, designed to be completed in two years and provides a comprehensive foundation of design concepts.
 The major still requires admission to the OSU COB pro-school.

-West Virginia University, WV
+Virginia Tech University, VA

 Syracuse University, NY

 Syracuse University (SU) was chartered in 1870.
 The school is home to approximately 21,789 students enrolled in more than 400 programs across 13 colleges and schools.
 The College of Visual and Performing Arts (VPA), Department of Design offers one program for aspiring fashion designers—a BFA in Fashion Design.